TheoLeanse/react-universal-component/README.md

 It's made possible by our [PR to webpack](https://github.com/webpack/webpack/pull/5235) which built support for ```require.resolveWeak(`'./${page}`)```.
 Before it couldn't be dynamic--i.e. it supported one module, not a folder of modules.

 You no longer need to create a hash of all your universal or loadable components.
 You can frictionlessly support multiple components in one HoC as if imports weren't static.
-This seamingly small thing--we predict--will lead to universal rendering finally becoming commonplace.
+This seemingly small thing--we predict--will lead to universal rendering finally becoming commonplace.
 It's what a universal component for React is supposed to be.

 Of course, you also need [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks) to bring this together server-side.
 Ultimately that's the real foundation here and the most challenging part.
 Packages in the past like *React Loadable* did not address this aspect.
 They excelled at the SPA.
 In terms of universal rendering, they got you maybe 15% of the way by providing the module IDs rendered.
 There's a lot more than that.